Sheykh ol-Eslam's House: Architecture

-The house or court of Shaykh ol-Eslam was built in the Safavid era and new decorations were added to it in the Qajar era.

-Building feature

-Existence of various decorations of Qajar era in the building are a prominent feature of this building.

 Reasons for registering as a national work

 The main part of the house is owned by the Cultural Heritage Organization.

 Traditional Textile House

 The Cultural Heritage Organization inaugurated a traditional textile house in Isfahan on 7 February 2011, at the Sheikh al-Islam House.
-It is open to the public from 8:30 until 14:15 every day except Fridays and all public holidays.
+It is open to the public from 8:30 until 14:15 every day except for Fridays and public holidays.